Best Mattress for Stomach Sleepers: Reviews and Buyer’s Guide

 Mattress Types for Stomach Sleepers

-When browsing mattresses, stomach sleepers are likely to choose one of the four main mattress types—memory foam, latex foam, innerspring, and hybrid mattresses.
+When browsing mattresses, stomach sleepers are likely to choose a mattress that falls into one of the four main mattress types—memory foam, latex foam, innerspring, and hybrid mattresses.
 Each of these types comes in a variety of firmnesses, including the harder feels that a stomach sleeper needs.

 Memory foam is one of the best mattress types for stomach sleepers because of the way the material strikes a balance between comfort, support, and affordability.
 The typical firm memory foam mattress relieves pressure across the body while keeping the sleeper from bowing too far into the mattress.
 Helpful, since a sleeper can misalign their spine if they sink too far into bed.